Andrew-Kil/Ribbit/README.md

 # 🐸 Ribbit - (Reddit Clone)

-This will be my first personal project as a 5.1 Full Stack Web Development fellow at Pursuit.
-The objective is to, for our first time, create a clone of an existing full stack application.
-The choices were:
+This is my first full stack personal project as a 5.1 Full Stack Web Development fellow at Pursuit.
+The objective is to create a clone of an existing full stack application.
+The choices are:
 - Tumblr
 - Reddit
 - Pinterest
 - Evernote

 I chose Reddit because it's one of my favorite apps and I use it everyday.
-Building this project from the ground up will help me to better understand what each and every part of the application does.
+Building this project from the ground up will help me better understand what each and every part of the application does.

 ## Current Wireframe 02-05-19